Seledrex/FavThanker/README.md

 # FavThanker

 This is an application used to automate thanking people for favorites on Furaffinity.
-Built using Java, JavaFX, and HtmlUnit.

-## How it Works
+## Specifications

-First users must create a JSON file which contains the user's username, password, and an array of pre-made thank you messages he or she wishes to use as shouts to other users.
-When starting the program for the first time, the user then must select their JSON file.
-A captcha prompt is then displayed so the user can authenticate with FA.
-After this the user can start thanking people for favorites by pressing the 'Start' button.
-The application will check the user's notifications and leave shouts at the corresponding users who left favorites.
-The shout text content will be randomly chosen from the messages array in the JSON.
-The application will only send a shout if the user has not recently left a shout there (not appearing on the other user's page).
-In addition, it will check to make sure the user to be shouted at does not want shouts and accordingly avoids shouting at them.
-Once finished, the application will clear the user's favorite notifications from FA.
-The next time the application is run, the last user will automatically be logged in.
+- Java 11
+- JavaFX 11
+- HtmlUnit

 ## System Requirements

-- Windows (other OSs supported later)
+- Windows and Linux
-- Latest Java installed
+- Java installed
 - Must use the FA beta theme

 ## Instructions